Whether you’re a parent looking for an activity for your teens or a teen wanting to work on a DIY project, these ideas

 Gone are the days when your kids beg you to get them character bags, socks, and stationery.
 They’re just “too old” for that.

-But whether they admit or not, they still love their favorite superhero or cartoon character.
+But whether they admit it or not, they still love their favorite superhero or cartoon character.
 These DIY ceramic coasters allow them to honor that character in a not too “childish” way.

 You’ll need ceramic tile coasters, scissors, paintbrush mod podge, an old magazine or comic book featuring their favorite, and a corner rounder.
 I chose to order my corner rounder here because they have one that cuts three different corner sizes.

 Simply decoupage the cut-out onto your ceramic tiles.
 Watch this video to learn how to decoupage.